Building a V8 Vega

 I removed the upper control arms, and I bolted 1/4″ steel plates in the floors, onto which I welded brackets for ladder bars.
 I fabricated ladder bars, welding them to the rear axle.
 I triangulated the bars to I wouldn’t need a Panhard rod, and I left the lower arms attached.

 Now when the car was under power, the axle would react in such a way that it would push the wheels against the ground.
 This in effect raised the back end under power.
 Immediately I could no longer get four gears of rubber.
 Traction was greatly increased, and the car really hooked up and went!
 But as the saying goes, “if you don’t break traction, you’ll break something else.”

 Actually it didn’t get that bad.
 The rear suspension was so much better, that the force of acceleration was transmitted to the rest of the body.
 After a while, the doors wouldn’t open, because the body had been “tweaked” by engine torque.

 I stripped the car and sold all the parts.
 I didn’t like it as much as I liked the Pintos.
 It was a beast to drive.
 Incredibly fast, but it didn’t steer or stop well at all.

 The moral of the story: Don’t buy a rusty car.

 What would I do differently?
 Headers.
 The factory Monza manifolds are really restrictive.
 Automatic transmission.
 The standard takes too much work to drive, puts too much shock on the body, and requires more concentration for that extra pedal as you slide sideways into the ditch.
 And Vegas seem to be really rusty.
 I haven’t found one yet that wasn’t half eaten with cancer.

 Really though, I wouldn’t do another Vega.
 Just doesn’t float my boat.
-However, check out Dave’s Vega Village in Port Moody, BC.
+However, check out Dave’s Vega Village in Anmore, BC.